Trismegiste/Yuurei/README.md

 ### Is there any lazy loading or proxy classes for DBRef ?
 Fly, you fools

-## Why this silly name ?
+## What is the meaning of Yuurei ?
-Well, I'm not good at finding names.
-In fact this lib was part of DokudokiBundle but I wanted to keep the best of this Bundle in a standalone library.
+In fact this lib was part of DokudokiBundle and I wanted to keep the best from this Bundle in a standalone library.
 So I kept a japanese name for this.
-Yuurei means ghost or spirit because in the original bundle, this part was named "Invocation".
+Yuurei means ghost or spirit because in the original bundle, this mapping system was named "Invocation".

 [*1]: https://github.com/doctrine/doctrine2/blob/master/lib/Doctrine/ORM/UnitOfWork.php#L2446
 [*2]: http://www.mongodb.org/